ibm-cloud-docs/vpc/known-issues.md

 **Workarounds:**
 - Wait for the bare metal server network interfaces to be `available` before listing the floating IPs on the interfaces.
 - [List all floating IPs](/apidocs/vpc#list-floating-ips) to view those associated with bare metal server interfaces that are not yet `available`.

-## Instance metadata service Activity Tracker events issues
-{: #instance-metadata-activity-tracker-event-known-issues}

-**Issue:** Activity Tracker events for the metadata service are undergoing changes and might not match the [events as documented](/docs/vpc?topic=vpc-at-events#events-metadata).
-The documented events are still useful for audit purposes but must not be used for automation.

 ## Network load balancers fail if port settings fall outside the supported range
 {: #nlb-port-range}